 - Cook the Dumplings.
-Gently drop the dumpling balls into pot.
-Cover the pot and simmer for 15 minutes without lifting lid.
+Gently drop the dumpling balls into the pot.
+Cover the pot and simmer for 15 minutes without lifting the lid.

 In this recipe, I only used a cup of flour because the dumplings get bigger as they cook.
 However, if you love dumplings and want more in the soup feel free to double the dumpling recipe.

 - Pat chicken thighs dry with paper towels then season with salt and black pepper.

 - Heat oil in a pot over medium-high heat.
 Brown the chicken for 2 minutes on each side.
 Transfer the chicken to a plate.

 - Reserve about 2 tablespoons of grease and discard the remaining.

 - Add the onion into the pot the cook, stirring frequently until soft for 3-4 minutes.

 - Add the garlic and stir frequently for 1 minute.